testifysec/witness-website/content/en/docs/Attestors/git.md

 title: "Git"
 linkTitle: "Git"
 date: 2022-05-01
-description: Collect information about the state of a git repository
+description: "Collect information about the state of a git repository"
 ---

 The Git Attestor records the current state of the objects in the git repository, including untracked objects.